 - Ask the store attendant about the tax-free shopping opportunities that you can avail of as a non-EU traveler.
 You’ll even get a discount on your purchase of a Claddagh ring and other souvenirs mentioned above.

 - Use a bank card that waives the foreign transaction fees that are normally associated with buying with credit cards abroad.
-I recommend the Charles Schwab debit card, the Capital One Quicksilver credit card, or the Capital One Venture One Rewards credit cards.

-What souvenirs are you thinking of buying when you get to Ireland?
+What Irish souvenirs are you thinking of buying when you get to Ireland?
 Let me know in the comments below.

 Going to Ireland soon and I want to buy something for my grandchildren.
 Their ages are from 3yrs- 71/2 year old.
 What is a good gift for them?
 Have both boys and girls.